MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 ### Use Azure resource naming and tagging conventions

-To align with the Cloud Adoption Framework [ready](../../ready/index.md) section, implement a naming and tagging strategy that includes business and operational details as components of resource names and metadata tags.
+To align with the [Ready methodology](../../ready/index.md) of the Cloud Adoption Framework, implement a naming and tagging strategy that includes business and operational details as components of resource names and metadata tags.

 The business side of this strategy ensures that resource names and tags include the organizational information you need to identify the teams.
 Use a resource name along with the business owners who are responsible for resource costs.
 The operational side ensures that names and tags include information that IT teams use to identify the workload, application, environment, criticality, and other useful information for managing resources.